 In many states, city and town taxpayers must also pay county taxes since they benefit from many countywide services.
 In some cases, sales tax is shared among municipalities as well.
 These types of revenue structures sometimes lead to questions of fiscal equity.
 Our Fiscal Equity Studies help determine, from a municipal perspective, if the cost of services provided is commensurate with the taxes paid, and from a county perspective, if the municipalities are paying their fair share.

 Such questions are being asked more frequently across the country.
-With TischlerBise's more than 20 years of experience dealing with fiscal issues and developing revenue strategies, we are frequently asked to evaluate such questions of fiscal equity.
-Two recent examples of Fiscal Equity Studies conducted by TischlerBise are provided below:
+With TischlerBise’s experience dealing with fiscal issues and developing revenue strategies, we are frequently asked to evaluate such questions of fiscal equity.
+Recent examples of Fiscal Equity Studies conducted by TischlerBise are provided below:

 Shelby County, Tennessee

-TischlerBise evaluation shows that County taxpayers subsidized services to the City of Memphis in the amount of $44,026,234 in FY98
+TischlerBise evaluation shows that County taxpayers subsidized services to the City of Memphis over $44 million.

 At the request of the Commission on Alternative Futures, Shelby County contracted with TB to prepare a fiscal equity study.
 This study focuses on whether City of Memphis residents and businesses that pay County taxes are receiving a commensurate County expenditure for 16 selected public services.